 |Step 1: Entry requirements||Step 2: Find a supervisor||Step 3: Research proposal||Step 4: Scholarships||Step 5: Submit||Step 6: Review Offer and Accept|

 The next step in the application process is for each prospective candidate to find a senior researcher to support your candidacy who is also interested in your research question.

 In some cases departments will advertise for research candidates to explore a particular topic.
 If this is normal in your area you will need to make an application for the position and outline your current research interest and experience.
 In other departments it is more usual to make an appointment with a potential supervisor to discuss your research question.

 If you are unfamiliar with the academic staff of the university, you should look carefully at the biographies, research grants and research publications of staff in your interest area.
-The Head of Department should also be able to suggest suitable academics to talk with.
 This initial conversation is not an application for enrolment, nor is it an agreement by the university to undertake the project with you.

 The academic who talks with you will ask you a series of questions like:

 - What experience have you had with research in the past?